-Each year, more than 300,000 cars are given to non profits.
+Each year, more than 300,000 cars are given to non-profits.
 But only 5% are given to Christian ministries.
 This paltry number is true despite the fact that the majority of these cars are given by Christian donors.

-Second, the disparity also results from the fact that many Christian charities don’t have the mechanisms to receive gifts.
-If they do, the process is often cumbersome and takes several staff people to handle—not a good use of resources.
+Second, the disparity also results from the fact that many Christian charities don’t have the mechanisms to receive such gifts.
+If they do, the process is often cumbersome and takes several staff members to handle—not a good use of resources.
 Because the mechanisms don’t exist, Christian donors tend to go to places that have existing programs.

 Third, many Christian ministries simply don’t realize how big the vehicle donation opportunity actually is.
 Each year there are more than 600 million dollars worth of vehicle donations.
 Consider what would happen if Christian ministries began tapping into that opportunity.
 The impact would be huge—multi million dollars redirected to Christian work.